Contract Design Beyond Hidden-Actions: Introduction

 \subsection{Our Contribution and Techniques}

-We first show how to design a simple algorithm that finds the optimal deterministic IC inspection scheme in time polynomial in the number of actions for \emph{every} monotone combinatorial cost function (\Cref{thm:det}).
+We first show how to design a simple algorithm that finds the optimal deterministic IC inspection scheme in time polynomial in the number of actions for \emph{every} monotone combinatorial cost function (Theorem~\ref{thm:det}) in the fully observable inspection model.
 To find the best deterministic inspection scheme, we make the following observations.
 Either it is beneficial to inspect the suggested action $i$ and pay the minimal amount to ensure that the action has non-negative utility $\frac{c(i)}{f(i)}$; otherwise, the payment should be such that the agent's utility from action $i$ is the same as from some other action $j$.
 This allows us to consider a polynomial number of values of $\alpha$ such that either $\alpha=\frac{c(i)}{f(i)}$ or $\alpha=\frac{c(i)-c(j)}{f(i)-f(j)}$ for some action $j$.
 For each such $\alpha$, the set of actions that need to be inspected can be calculated easily: They are the actions with strictly larger utility for the agent under contract $\alpha$.

 We then shift our focus to randomized inspection schemes.
-The first of our two main results proves that for the class of \emph{submodular} inspection cost functions (i.e., decreasing marginals), one can find the optimal randomized inspection scheme in polynomial time.
+Our first main result proves that for the class of \emph{submodular} inspection cost functions (i.e., decreasing marginals), one can find the optimal randomized inspection scheme in polynomial time.
 In particular, we show:

-\textbf{Main Result 1 (\Cref{thm:submod}):} One can efficiently find the optimal randomized IC inspection scheme for instances with \emph{submodular} inspection cost functions, given value query access to the inspection cost function.
+\textbf{Main Result 1 (Theorem~\ref{thm:submod}):} In the \emph{fully-observable} inspection model, one can efficiently find the optimal randomized IC inspection scheme for instances with \emph{submodular} inspection cost functions, given value query access to the inspection cost function.

 The key ingredients for finding the optimal randomized inspection schemes for submodular inspection cost functions are outlined in the following steps: We first devise an algorithm that given a sequence of marginal probabilities $p(j)$ for each action $j$, computes the distribution over subsets of actions that minimizes the expected inspection cost while inspecting each action $j$ with a marginal probability $p(j)$.
 In particular, we show that this distribution is supported by a few sets (at most $n+1$), and all sequences of marginals with the same order can be supported by the same sets.
 This means that, for two sequences of marginals $\{p_1(j)\}_{j\in A}, \{p_2(j)\}_{j\in A}$, with a bijection $\pi :[n] \rightarrow A $, for which $p_1(\pi(1)) \leq \ldots \leq p_1(\pi(n))$ and $p_2(\pi(1)) \leq \ldots \leq p_2(\pi(n))$, then the two distributions returned by the aforementioned algorithm on $p_1,p_2$ have the same support.
 Utilizing this tool, for each suggested action $i$, we can partition the interval $[0,1]$ of potential values of $\alpha$ (the payment) into at most $n^2$ sub-intervals for which within each sub-interval, the optimal randomized inspection scheme only inspects the same $n+1$ inspected sets.
 For each such interval, we show that finding the best inspection scheme that suggests action $i$ and uses $\alpha $ in the interval, is equivalent to a simple program in a constant number of variables and constraints.
 Consequently, we can reduce the original problem to solving a small (polynomial) number of optimization problems.